-- For search and retrieval enriching documents with semantic representations helps to create more efficient and effective search interfaces, such as faceted search [33] or question answering [20].

-- In information presentation semantically enriched documents can be used to create more sophisticated ways of flexibly visualizing information, such as by means of semantic overlays as described in [2]. - For information integration semantically enriched documents can be used to provide unified views on heterogeneous data stored in different applications by creating composite applications such as semantic mashups [1]. - To realize personalization, semantically enriched documents provide customized and context-specific information which better fits user needs and will result in delivering customized applications such as personalized semantic portals [29].

-For reusability and interoperability enriching documents with semantic representations facilitates exchanging content between disparate systems and enables building applications such as executable papers [24].
+- For search and retrieval enriching documents with semantic representations helps to create more efficient and effective search interfaces, such as faceted search [27] or question answering [16]. - In information presentation semantically enriched documents can be used to create more sophisticated ways of flexibly visualizing information, such as by means of semantic overlays as described in [3]. - For information integration semantically enriched documents can be used to provide unified views on heterogeneous data stored in different applications by creating composite applications such as semantic mashups [2]. - To realize personalization, semantic documents provide customized and context-specific information which better fits user needs and will result in delivering customized applications such as personalized semantic portals [23]. - For reusability and interoperability enriching documents with semantic representations facilitates exchanging content between disparate systems and enables building applications such as executable papers [18].

 Natural Language Processing (NLP) technologies (e.g. named entity recognition and relationship extraction) as well as formalisms for the integrated representation of unstructured and semantic content (such as RDFa and Microdata) aim at bridging the semantic gap between unstructured and semantic representation formalisms.
-However, in order for humans to truly benefit from this integration, we need ways to author, visualize and explore unstructured and semantically enriched content in an integrated manner.
+However, in order for humans to truly benefit from this integration, we need ways to author, visualize and explore unstructured and semantic information in a holistic manner.

-In this paper, we present an approach inspired by the WYSIWYM metaphor (What You See Is What You Mean), which addresses the issue of an integrated visualization, exploration and authoring of semantically enriched un-structured content.
+In this paper, we present the WYSIWYM (What You See Is What You Mean) concept, which addresses the issue of an integrated visualization, exploration and authoring of un-structured and semantic content.
 Our WYSIWYM concept formalizes the binding between semantic representation models and UI elements for authoring, visualizing and exploration.
 We analyse popular tree, graph and hyper-graph based semantic representation models and elicit a list of semantic representation elements, such as entities, various relationships and attributes.
 We provide a comprehensive survey of common UI elements for authoring, visualizing and exploration, which can be configured and bound to individual semantic representation elements.
 Our WYSIWYM concept also comprises cross-cutting helper components, which can be employed within a concrete WYSIWYM interface for the purpose of automation, annotation, recommendation, personalization etc.

-With RDFaCE, Pharmer and conTEXT we present and evaluate three complementary showcases implementing the WYSIWYM concept for different domains.
-RDFaCE is a domain agnostic editor for text content with embedded semantic in the form of RDFa or Microdata.
-Pharmer is a WYSIWYM interface for the authoring of semantic prescriptions and thus targeting the medical domain. conTEXT is a Linked-Data based lightweight text anlaytics platform supporting different views for semantic analytics.
-Our evaluation of these tools with end-users (in case of RDFaCE and conTEXT) and domain experts (in case of Pharmer) shows, that WYSIWYM interfaces provide good usability, while retaining benefits of a truly semantic representation.
+With RDFaCE and Pharmer we present and evaluate two complementary showcases implementing the WYSIWYM concept for different domains.
+RDFaCE is domain agnostic editor for text content with embedded semantic in the form of RDFa or Microdata.
+Pharmer is a WYSIWYM interface for the authoring of semantic prescriptions and thus targeting the medical domain.
+Our evaluation of both tools with endusers (in case of RDFaCE) and domain experts (in case of Pharmer) shows, that WYSIWYM interfaces provide good usability, while retaining benefits of a truly semantic representation.

 The contributions of this work are in particular:

 - 1. A formalization of the WYSIWYM concept based on definitions for the WYSIWYM model, binding and concrete interfaces. - 2.
-A survey of semantic representation elements of tree, graph and hyper-graph knowledge representation formalisms as well as UI elements for authoring, visualization and exploration of such elements. - 3.
-Three complementary use cases, which evaluate different, concrete WYSIWYM interfaces in a generic as well as domain specific context.
+A comprehensive survey of semantic representation elements of tree, graph and hyper-graph knowledge representation formalisms as well as UI elements for authoring, visualization and exploration of such elements. - 3.
+Two complementary use cases, which evaluate different, concrete WYSIWYM interfaces in a generic as well as domain specific context.